-The Company has an Incentive Stock Option Plan (the "Plan") which complies with the rules set forth by the TSX Venture Exchange in that at no time may more than 5% of the outstanding issued common shares be reserved for incentive stock options granted to any one individual.
+The Company has an Incentive Stock Option Plan (the "Plan") which complies with the rules set forth by the TSX Venture Exchange limiting the total number of incentive stock options to 10% of the issued common shares, and providing that at no time may more than 5% of the outstanding issued common shares be reserved for incentive stock options granted to any one individual.
 The Plan provides for the issuance of options to directors, officers, employees and consultants of the Company and its subsidiary to purchase common shares of the Company.
 The stock options may be issued at the discretion of the board of directors and may be exercisable during a period not exceeding five years.
-Stock options granted under the Plan vest in equal quarterly tranches over a period of not less than 18 months.
+Stock options granted under the Plan vest in equal quarterly tranches over a period of not less than 12 months.(